 How To Store Banana Muffins

-I hope love these vegan banana chocolate chip muffins as much as we do!
+I hope love these healthy banana chocolate chip muffins as much as we do!
 They’re:

 - Quick and easy to make